-• Staff told us that translation services were available for patients who did not have English as a first language.
-However, there were no notices in the reception areas informing patients this service was available.
-Staff also spoke a number of different languages appropriate to the local catchment area.
+- Staff told us that translation services were available for patients who did not have English as a first language.
+We saw notices in the reception areas informing patients this service was available. - Information leaflets were available in easy read format.